bgronas/test666/content/post/2023-04-16/index.md

-# Python code
+# **Python code / Orchestrator Workflow**

+##### Get the code

+>
+>
 > GET YOUR copy of the code from [THIS GITHUB PAGE](https://github.com/VMwareAria/cloud-templates/blob/main/powersave/orchestrator-script.py)
+>
+>

+We just use a single Workflow called “bgro-powersave-schedule”.
+In that workflow, we have one scriptable task with a Python script that actually contains the most of the intelligence.
+It finds all deployments with the power save tag  set to true then powers on or off accordingly.

 ![Orchestrator Scriptable Task](./images/index/image-20230417090624440.png)

-The Python script behind the scriptable task in the workflow **“bgro-powersave-schedule”** in vRealize Orchestrator is made so it can manage the power on/off for VMs by powering them on or off based on a set time window.
+The Python script behind the scriptable task in the workflow **“bgro-powersave-schedule”** in Aria Orchestrator is made so it can manage the power on/off for VMs by powering them on or off based on a set time window.

+### Python

-The Python script uses the vRealize Automation (vRA) API to control the machines and also has a Slack web-hook to send notifications when machines are powered off or on.
+The Python script uses the Aria Automation (vRA) API to control the machines and also has a Slack web-hook to send notifications when machines are powered off or on.

 #### Functions